intsystems/graphical-model-generation/docs/index.md

 ## Project layout (TO DO)

+    README.md             # About the repo.
     mkdocs.yml            # The configuration file.
+    GMG_LLM_powered.pdf   # Presentation of a project.

     docs/
         index.md  # The documentation homepage.